Generate Training Data

 Don't worry!

-Just change the parameter parallel
+Just change the parameter parallel in inp.yaml to False.

 For all MPI \(\otimes\) Python commands in this tutorial, e.g.